Munchie Strikes Back: Cast

-Critical response
+Reception

 Reviewers generally found the movie a poor sequel to Munchie.
 TV Guide offered that Munchie Strikes Back "turns an annoying, no-budget children's movie into an annoying, no-budget children's series," and in considering the film's attempts at humour, wrote the film "is the sort of ill-considered comedy in which a Little League team can be named the 'Hillside Stranglers', and big laughs are expected from the sight of a woman kicking a dog."
 X-Entertainment was only slightly less harsh, with its review saying, "The series saw its last hurrah in the movie we're reviewing today, 1992's Munchie Strikes Back.
 Assuming that at least some of you have seen Munchies, throw away everything you think you know about the lore.
 The last two films were entirely different and strictly for kids.
 It's for this reason that I'm having trouble calling this pile of shit a pile of shit — putting myself in the mindset of a seven-year-old, it's not too terrible.
 Can't really recommend it as fodder for your bad movie nights (stick with the original for those), but if you've ever wanted 80 minutes' worth of Howard Heeseman voicing the poor man's ALF, Munchie Strikes Back caters to your unique and pitiful whim."
 John Stanley gave the film one-and-a-half stars, denouncing it as a watered "down kiddie fantasy from the Roger Corman factory..."